mashupbots/socko/README.md

 We designed MashupBots to be an HTML5 style app.

 Our fat html/css/javascript client is going to be served as static files from the web server.
-No server side HTML templating will be required because it will all happen in the browser using javascript.
+Server side HTML templating will be not required because it will all happen in the browser using javascript.

-Our fat client will communicate with the business logic/database via a HTTP REST base API served off the same web server.
+Our fat client will communicate with the business logic/database via a HTTP REST based API served off the same web server.

 We could not find a lightweight asynchronous web server that exactly meets our requirements so we decided